-Description Key mitigations Year-on-year change The Group operates in a highly competitive environment and faces competition from a broad range of organisations.
+The Group operates in a highly competitive environment and faces competition from a broad range of organisations.
 Technological developments also have the ability to create new forms of quickly evolving competition.

-To meet our goal of client excellence the Group continues to offer both a unique and diverse service offering, with significant \bigcirc A failure to develop and innovate effectively in respect of the Group's service and pricing propositions in line with changing market dynamics and expectations could erode the Group's competitive position. investment in innovation.
-Focus on ensuring the quality of our service provision is matched by This also includes a failure to meet the expectations of our current clients if we promise to deliver on particular services and fail to do so, or do not deliver to the quality expected or as paid for. highly trained, well supervised professionals who embody our values and act with integrity and skill.
+- A failure to develop and innovate effectively in respect of the Group's service and pricing propositions in line with changing market dynamics and expectations could erode the Group's competitive position. - This also includes a failure to meet the expectations of our current clients if we promise to deliver on particular services and fail to do so, or do not deliver to the quality expected or as paid for.